 Know what your business is and do it well.
 Opening a business sounds great and brings visions of working less and making more.
 All business owners know that is definitely a myth.
 Do want your love but realize there is a lot more than just doing the parts you love when you own a business.
 You need a BIG WHY or you won’t stay in business long.

 You have to be prepared to share what you can do for a potential client in 60 seconds or less.
 Best if you include clients hire me because______________.

-Be care with your expenses.
+Be careful with your expenses.
 It doesn’t take impressing clients with a great office or fabulous furniture or perks.
-More importantly is your customer service.
+More importantly, is your customer service.
 Learn to be frugal to save for a rainy day in business.
 Remember you don’t know your

 Stay on Top

 You have not ARRIVED… No one can stay at the top.
 It takes work to stay there.
 Make sure you stay up on your industry.
 Be focused and only keep up on what affects your potential clients.
 Many times you will have to learn while under fire.

 Don’t get caught up on mistakes.
 Every business owner is going to make mistakes.
 The difference is if you learn from them.
 Seek help for other professionals who have already proven they’re business savvy.

 Keep in mind as a new business, no bank or Investment Company is going to be willing to invest in you.
 Have a great new idea, wait until you have the money to invest personally.
 This is why you don’t want to spend every dime you make without putting money back to invest in the growth of your company.

 Take Care of Yourself